LearnSphere/WorkflowComponents/ComponentCreator/infoWithFileNodeIndexAndMinMaxOccurs.md

 	- transaction
 	- file
 	- text
+- ### Input X minimum number of input files
+  -- This is the minimum number of files that should be connected to the X'th input node.
+The ComponentCreator takes 0 or 1 inputs, so this would be 0 in it's case.
+0 means that the input is **optional**.
+In other words, the user of your new component does not need to attach a file to this input node.
+- ### Input X maximum number of input files
+  -- This is the maximum number of files that are allowed to be attached to the X'th input node.
+You can write "unbounded" if you would like there to be no maximum number of inputs.
+The ComponentCreator has a maximum of 1 input file as an example.
 ## Outputs
 - ### Output Y type
   -- This is the type of the Y'th file that your component generates.
 For example, this would be "tab-delimited" in the case of the **Row Remover** component.
 See [Input Type](#input-x-type) for examples of file types.